Pranayama Yoga Breathing Exercise

 You will discover a new self that will be much stronger physically as well as mentally.

-Prana– our force of life, and on the different ways to practice Pranayama – the techniques which use the breath to achieve a deeper state of meditation.
+Prana– our force of life, and the different ways to practice Pranayama – the techniques which use the breath to achieve a deeper state of meditation.

 Interested in learning more about our Pranayama and meditation teacher training?